-10) MBARI scientists collect samples for analysis of TCO2 (DIC+DOC), Nutrients (Phosphate, Silicate, Nitrate, Nitrite, and Ammonium), Chlorophyll, C14 and N15 Primary Production, and surface Phytoplankton samples of A, HPLC, POC, FCM, and Quanitative Phytoplankton (QP) at stations occupied on CalCOFI line 66.7.
+- 8) MBARI scientists collect samples for analysis of TCO2 (DIC+DOC), Nutrients (Phosphate, Silicate, Nitrate, Nitrite, and Ammonium), Chlorophyll, C14 and N15 Primary Production, and surface Phytoplankton samples of A\, HPLC, POC, FCM, and Quanitative Phytoplankton (QP) at stations occupied on CalCOFI lines 70, 66.7 and 63.3.
 From the underway surface water, pCO2 and fluorometeric samples are taken.
-These samples and the cruises they are collected on support the studies of physical, chemical and biological dynamics off the west coast of Central California and have resulted in a rich and consistent history of ocean dynamics, from seasonal variations to longterm trends, such as El Nino Southern Oscillation (ENSO) and the Pacifc Decadal Oscillation (PDO).
+These samples and the cruises they are collected on support the studies of physical, chemical and biological dynamics off the west coast of Central California and have resulted in a rich and consistent history of ocean dynamics, from seasonal variations to longterm trends, such as El Nino Southern Oscillation (ENSO) and the Pacific Decadal Oscillation (PDO).
 Cycles which have direct effects on the coastal marine life and economy.
-(M. Blum, MBARI)

-11) Underway Sea Surface xCO2: Continuous measurements of the partial pressure of CO_2 were made from the ship's uncontaminated seawater system on CalCOFI line 66.7.
-The seawater was equilibrated in a diffusion chamber that was then analyzed with a Licor 6262 infrared CO_2/H_2O analyzer.
-One-minute averages were recorded and the mole fraction of CO_2 (xCO2) at sea surface temperature was calculated.
+(M. Blum, MBARI) - 9) Underway Sea Surface xCO2: Continuous measurements of the partial pressure of $CO_2$ were made from the ship's uncontaminated seawater system on CalCOFI lines 70, 66.7 and 63.3.
+The seawater was equilibrated in a diffusion chamber that was then analyzed with a Licor 6262 infrared $CO_2/H_2O$ analyzer.
+One-minute averages were recorded and the mole fraction of $CO_2$ (xCO2) at sea surface temperature was calculated.
 The system was calibrated with standard gases traceable to CMDL every two hours; at that time absolute zero and atmospheric samples were also collected.
 (G. Friederich, MBARI)